 The water discharged from the control basin into a nearby stream will conform to the environmental regulations as the proper treatment (neutralization, settling, etc.) will be applied before the water is released.
-Simulations taking in account the mining plan, the geochemical properties of the ore and the waste rock, the evolution of the open pit and the evolution of the dumps predict that the quality of the water collected should conform naturally to the regulations for the first eight years of operation.
+Simulations, taking into account the mining plan, the geochemical properties of the ore and the waste rock, the evolution of the open pit and the evolution of the dumps, predict that the quality of the water collected should conform naturally to the regulations for the first eight years of operation.
 During this period, water will be fully characterized to determine future treatment requirements with better precision.
-The water treatment station will be designed according to these requirements and will be installed when needed.
+The water treatment station will be designed according to these requirements and, to ensure that the water meets the quality requirements at all time, will be installed from the beginning of the operations, even if not expected to be needed for the first years.